 - Agricultural practices mitigate climate change by optimizing carbon storage in soils and plants.
 Greenhouse gas emissions are minimized in the use of chemical fertilizers and in pest control.
-Agriculture prioritizes regional markets to lower transport costs, and over the long term agriculture transitions towards eliminating the use of nonrenewable resources. - Carbon Stored in Soils
+Agriculture prioritizes regional markets to lower transport costs, and over the long term agriculture transitions towards eliminating the use of nonrenewable resources. - Carbon Stored in Soils There are no reliable statewide data that track the total amount of carbon stored in soils under agriculture. - Carbon EmissionsThere is currently no accepted and readily applicable method to track the carbon intensity of the agriculture system in terms of output of food (dollars, tons, or calories) per unit of greenhouse gas emitted, while controlling for other related factors. - Agriculture is economically viable and provides a sustainable livelihood.
+Farming livelihoods are strengthened by enhancing quality of life for farmers, improving working conditions and wages for farm workers, and providing access to farmland at a reasonable cost. - Income from Farms

-There are no reliable statewide data that track the total amount of carbon stored in soils under agriculture. - Carbon Emissions There is currently no accepted and readily applicable method to track the carbon intensity of the agriculture system in terms of output of food (dollars, tons, or calories) per unit of greenhouse gas emitted, while controlling for other related factors. - Agriculture is economically viable and provides a sustainable livelihood.
-Farming livelihoods are strengthened by enhancing quality of life for farmers, improving working conditions and wages for farm workers, and providing access to farmland at a reasonable cost. - Net farm income per acre in New Jersey has oscillated in recent years, displaying no clear trend. - The acres of land dedicated to farm and agricultural use is declining as urban and developed land use increases. - Preserved Farmland
+Net farm income per acre in New Jersey has displayed a downward trend since 2006. - Land in Agriculture

-The number of acres of farmland that have been permanently preserved is increasing.
+The acres of land dedicated to farm and agricultural use is declining as urban and developed land use increases. - Preserved Farmland The number of acres of farmland that have been permanently preserved is increasing, although at a slower rate in the past two years.